Shows a UI blocking informational dialog to the end user.

 title: 'Leaving Application: External Link Clicked',

-message: `You are about about to be navigated to ${urlRequested}.
+message: `You are about about to be navigated to out of online banking.
 Do you want to proceed?`,

 close: false,